-Having a fulfilling career and reaching our potential is much more likely when we’re able to work with colleagues who want to pull together and collaborate with us, and who feel free to challenge us and spark new ideas.
+Reaching our potential is much more likely when we’re able to work with colleagues who want to pull together and collaborate with us, and who feel free to offer challenge and new thinking.

 Here are four ways to better nurture our relationships with colleagues: